Hiptage benghalensis: Etymology and names

-H. benghalensis has several vernacular names, including madhavi, vasantduti, chandravalli, madhalata, madhumalati, and madhavilata, "Madhav" being a reference to Lord Krishna.
-It is known as madhabi lata (মাধবী লতা) or madhoi lata (মাধৈ লতা) in Assamese.
-In Tamil, it is called Kurukkathi (குருக்கத்தி).
+H. benghalensis has several vernacular names, including madhavi, vasantduti, chandravalli, madhalata, madhumalati, and madhavilata.

 Description

 H. benghalensis is a stout, high-climbing liana or large shrub, with white or yellowish hairs on the stem.
 Its leaves are lanceolate to ovate-lanceolate and approximately 20 cm long, and 9 cm broad; petioles are up to 1 cm long.
 It has scandent branches up to 5 m high.

 H. benghalensis flowers intermittently during the year, and produces fragrant flowers borne in compact ten-to-thirty-flowered axillary racemes.
 The flowers are pink to white, with yellow marks.
 Fruits are samaras with three spreading, papery oblanceolate to elliptic wings, 2–5 cm long, and propagate via wind or by cuttings.

 Range

 Hiptage benghalensis is a native of India, Southeast Asia and the Philippines.
 It has been recorded as a weed in Australian rain forests and is invasive in Mauritius, Réunion, Florida and Hawaii where it thrives in dry lowland forests, forming impenetrable thickets and smothering native vegetation.
 The Florida Exotic Pest Plant Council (FLEPPC) listed H. benghalensis among Category II plants in 2001, which are species that have shown a potential to disrupt native plant communities.